-Low Water Conditions:
+Low Water Levels:

 In low water, this pool can become quite spooky, as the water is quite clear, and the fish are mostly residents by this point.
-This is a great opportunity to try out various techniques, such as throwing a dy fly (bomber or such), or trying a riffling hitch or a micro tube fly.
+This is a great opportunity to try out various techniques, such as throwing a dry fly (bomber or such) or trying a riffling hitch or a micro tube fly.
 Lengthen leaders to avoid spooking fish, and try to cover as much of the pool as possible from above the bridge- again to avoid spooking the fish.
 In this water level, the head of the pool (above the bridge) can hold fish as they tend to congregate in the most highly oxygenated waters.

 Once a fish has taken, one has to try to keep the fish in the pool.
 If a fish is able to make its way downstream of the pool- into the rapids below- the fight is almost always lost.
 But by maintaining a steady, yet gentle pressure, one can often get below the fish and let the fish fight the current as well as the line and tire itself out.